drug-design/course/docs/chapters/conformational-analysis-examples.md

 #### Substituted Amide

-If the nitrogen atom does not carry a hydrogen atom, then the two geometries E and Z become possible.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/substituted-amide-531b6d48'><i class='fa fa-play' aria-hidden='true'></i></button>If the nitrogen atom does not carry a hydrogen atom, then the two geometries E and Z become possible.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/5_4_2_1.png){: loading=lazy }
 #### Cyclic Amide

-An amide moiety is in the cis (E) conformation when it is part of a cyclic system (lactam structures).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/cyclic-amide-f8f1db1c'><i class='fa fa-play' aria-hidden='true'></i></button>An amide moiety is in the cis (E) conformation when it is part of a cyclic system (lactam structures).
 In this case the geometrical constraints of the ring, force the amide group to adopt this geometry.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_5_4_3.png){: loading=lazy }

-Copyright © 2022 drugdesign.org
+Copyright © 2024 drugdesign.org